hdShang/arxiv-daily/docs/cs-AI/2025-12-18/papers/251216750v1-plausibility-as-failure-how-llms-and-humans-co-construct-epistemic-e.md

 ---
 layout: default
-title: Plausibility as Failure: How LLMs and Humans Co-Construct Epistemic Error
+title: "Plausibility as Failure: How LLMs and Humans Co-Construct Epistemic Error"
 ---

 # Plausibility as Failure: How LLMs and Humans Co-Construct Epistemic Error